Nishantmaske/JavascriptTutorial/README.md

 # JavascriptTutorial
-A complete Javascript tutorial for beginners  with Programm
+A repo for a complete Javascript tutorial for beginners  with Programm